The Menu Order System

-The Menu Order System is a feature that allows you to bring an easy to use ordering system that allows users to place orders from the comfort of their own home, track their order’s progress, and get notified when it’s ready to be picked up.
-It’s also easy for your company’s employees to use; it gives them the ability to quickly view orders and adjust order statuses.
+The Menu Order System allows you to bring an easy-to-use ordering system that allows users to place orders from the comfort of their own home, track their order’s progress, and get notified when it’s ready to be picked up.

 How to set up the Menu Order System